gbm/aisearch-openai-rag-audio/README.md

 ![Diagram of real-time RAG pattern](docs/RTMTPattern.png)

-This repository includes infrastructure as code and a `Dockerfile` to deploy the app to Azure Container Apps, but it can also be run locally as long as Azure AI Search and Azure OpenAI services are configured.
+This repository includes infrastructure as code to deploy the app to an existing Azure App Service (Linux).
+The Bicep template no longer provisions new Azure resources, so you must supply your own Azure OpenAI, Azure AI Search, and App Service instances.
+The app can also run locally with the same configuration values supplied through a `.env` file.

 ## Getting Started